bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
+  I am sure we have all been there before.
+The Front end of your application being in some weird state that should never happen.

+  (CLICK)

   Like - displaying an error messsage while simulatensoutly displaying a result.

   Thes are simple things that should never happen.
-Impossible states  based on the requiremen - yet they do.
+Impossible states  based on the requirements - yet they do.

   (NEXT SLIDE)